JacquiGreenland/CubeMate/README.md

 ## Why 'Luggable' and not 'Portable'

 CubeMate is notionally portable, and my wife and I certainly will be travelling with it, but it is not something you can simply throw into your hand luggage.
-It's the same size and weight of many commercial strain-wave mounts and it bothers me that they refer to them as portable!
+It's the same size and weight as many commercial strain-wave mounts and it bothers me that they refer to them as portable!
 The term is a deliberate nod to the old Compaq "luggables": portable PCs, certainly, but a long way from what laptops would eventually become.

 ---